Working with Records

 Knack provides multiple methods for navigating, searching your records, and viewing record history.

-1. Record Menu: In the record menu, you can add, import, export, batch update, and delete records.
+1. Record Menu: In the Records menu, you can add individual records, import, export, batch update, and delete records.

 2. Record Search Menu: In the search menu, you can search by keyword, filter records, see the total number of records, and limit the number of records that show per page while viewing the table.